 Increase the number of public officers and employees who receive ethics training from the number trained in FY 2023.

-The total number of public officers and employees who received ethics training dropped by 273 from FY 2023 to FY 2024.
+The total number of public officers and employees who received ethics training dropped by 273 in FY 2024 from FY 2023.

 Develop a new strategy for future proposed statutory changes.